TEMPLATED SOLUTIONS

 • Download the output as a csv, json lines or parquet file.

-• Export output to a dataset within the engine or to an external database.
+• Export output to a dataset within the Engine or to an external database.

 Now - Go proactively retain your customers